rishi-kulkarni/kulkarni-science-new/content/publications/plos-comp-bio-2022.md/index.md

   and generate confidence intervals that maintain the nominal coverage probability without making distributional assumptions about the dataset of interest.

+summary: |
+  Hierarchical resampling is a powerful statistical method for analyzing arbitrarily nested experimental designs.
+This approach combines bootstrap resampling and permutation to control Type I error rates while preserving utilizing all available information.

 links:
   - text: "Paper"